LazZDev/lazaromasot/README.md

 **🎨 Front-End Magic:**
 <br>
-On the front-end, I wield the power of HTML, CSS, and Tailwind CSS to craft intuitive user interfaces.
+On the front-end, I wield the power of HTML, CSS, Tailwind CSS, and JavaScript to craft intuitive user interfaces.
 From responsive designs to interactive components, I strive to create visually appealing and user-friendly applications that captivate users.

 **📚 Lifelong Learner:**
 <br>